MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter2_litReview.md

 To conclude this review of five different papers relating to the subject of lane assistive technologies it was possible to develop a greater understanding of the subject as a whole.
-Reviewing the problems faced in previous papers will helped identify future challenges to be faced.
+Reviewing the problems faced in previous papers helped identify future challenges to be faced.
 The papers also provide potential means to avoid and solve these problems that they may encounter when developing my project and will serve dearly.

 The knowledge from reading past papers will prove of great importance in the development of the